highxshell/pattern-factory-4/README.md

 - The sync.Once will only perform the operation once.

 # STRATEGY PATTERN
--BowSolider: a soldier with a BOW.
+- BowSolider: a soldier with a BOW.
--ShieldSoldier: a soldier with a SHIELD.
+- ShieldSoldier: a soldier with a SHIELD.
--ShieldBowSoldier: a soldier that picked up a SHIELD and a BOW.
+- ShieldBowSoldier: a soldier that picked up a SHIELD and a BOW.

 The problem is how to decouple our soldier class from these weapons(algorithms) so that we can change the weapon(algorithm) at run time.
 Also, the soldier class should not change when a new weapon(algorithm) is being added.